Course Selection and Enrollment

 - Half course (2000 and above): at least 2500 words

-You can search for course outlines this website using the search box in the header, or visit the Future Students page for program listings.
+You can search for course outlines using the search engine box in top right hand corner of the Huron website, or visit the Future Students page for program listings.

 Yes, Huron students are permitted to take courses away from Huron in accordance with Huron’s Residency Requirement (see below for more information).